Special Effects (F/X) -

 This BBC science-fiction TV show was the first to use the Massive AI system software, normally used for crowd sequences or for battle sequences in science-fiction and fantasy films (i.e., The Lord of the Rings).

-Now in Series 4 during 2008, in the first of its 13 episodes, "Partners in Crime," an investigation was underway regarding weight-loss pills tested by Adipose Industries.
+Now in its 4th season (or series) during 2008, in the first of its 13 episodes, "Partners in Crime," (airing in late April of 2008), an investigation was underway regarding weight-loss pills tested by Adipose Industries.